wssranjula/Otter-Transcripts/README.md

 ## 🤖 Sybil - Your AI Assistant

-Sybil is Climate Hub's internal AI assistant that helps you:
+Sybil is Climate Hub's internal AI assistant powered by a **multi-agent architecture** with specialized sub-agents for optimal performance:

-### What Sybil Does
+- **Supervisor Agent**: Orchestrates complex queries, manages workflow, delegates to specialists
+- **Query Agent**: Executes database queries, returns concise summaries
+- **Analysis Agent**: Analyzes data, extracts themes and patterns

+Sybil helps you:
 - 📝 **Summarize meetings** from transcripts
 - 🔍 **Retrieve information** from all your documents
 - 🎯 **Track decisions and action items**
 - 📊 **Synthesize updates** across multiple sources
 - ✍️ **Support drafting** of strategy materials
+- 🧠 **Handle complex queries** by breaking them into sub-tasks

 ### How to Use Sybil